GPM Publication · Free Resource

 Includes decision trees, intervention templates, a P5-aligned KPI library, stakeholder mapping tools, and a materiality assessment framework — designed for professionals who need to act, not just plan.

-What it is not An aspirational framework.
+An aspirational framework.
 A reporting checklist.
 A maturity model.
 This guide defines minimum conditions for competent practice and gives practitioners the tools to hold that line inside real organizations.

-It introduces enforceable governance, clear thresholds, and the Regenerative Sufficiency Test — defining what must be done, documented, escalated, or refused. |
+Minimizing damage is no longer enough.
+This guide formalizes the shift from mitigation to regeneration, from reporting to performance, and from aspiration to accountability.
+It introduces enforceable governance, clear thresholds, and the Regenerative Sufficiency Test — defining what must be done, documented, escalated, or refused.

 Why It’s Different